-Busch Gardens Tampa is home to some of my favorite coasters of all time, and with the animal interactions and TWO play areas, there's plenty for Lily to enjoy, too.
+Busch Gardens Tampa is home to some of my favorite coasters of all time, and with the animal interactions and Sesame Street Safari of Fun, there's plenty for Lily to enjoy too.
 The pretty scenery makes it a winner in Mom's book, and Dad can't say no to the great food and beer.
 I'm here to give you the lowdown on all of the awesomeness that is Busch Gardens Tampa.

 Busch Gardens Tampa Overview

 Busch Gardens Tampa is the PLACE TO BE for coasters.
 You can literally spend a whole day just riding gnarly rides!
 This makes Busch Gardens Tampa heaven on earth for a thrill-seeking frog like myself.
 On the flip side, you’ve got the second half of the park that’s dedicated to the animals to enjoy!
 Busch Gardens Tampa is the ultimate vacation destination for adventurers.
 There are tons of exciting coasters, gorgeous scenery and fun animal interactions.
-The park also hosts annual events year-round, like Howl-O-Scream, Christmas Town, Summer Nights and a new Bier Fest.
+The park also hosts annual events year-round, including Howl-O-Scream, Christmas Town, Summer Nights and food festivals.

 Busch Gardens Tampa Tickets